LUMBAR SPINAL STENOSIS

 Spinal pulse may predict back pain severity

-Knowledge-focused Recruiting nowThis study looks at whether the natural pulsation of the spinal cord lining (dura) is linked to symptoms in people with lumbar spinal stenosis, a condition where the spinal canal narrows.
-Researchers will measure pain, disability, and walking ability in 100 adults aged 18-85, and…
+Knowledge-focused Recruiting nowThis study looks at whether the natural pulsation of the spinal cord is linked to pain and disability in people with lumbar spinal stenosis (a narrowing of the spine).
+Researchers will measure pain, function, and MRI images in 100 adults aged 18-85.
+The goal is to better understa…

 Matched conditions: LUMBAR SPINAL STENOSIS